By Peter Staunton

-It may have been nervy in the end, as Bosnia-Herzegovina edged out Greece to an automatic qualification place with a narrow win in Lithuania, but Safet Susic's side is a worthy contender at next summer's finals.
+It may have been nervy in the end, as Bosnia-Herzegovina edged out Greece to an automatic qualification place with a narrow win in Lithuania, but Safet Susic's side are worthy contenders at next summer's finals.

-The team was fearless at times during qualification and more often than not entertained with its intrepid attacking play.
+They were fearless at times during qualification and more often than not entertained with their intrepid attacking play.
 This is a team refreshingly built around its offensive talent, with captain Edin Dzeko and strike partner Vedad Ibisevic scoring 18 of the side's total of 30 goals between them.
 It was the latter who netted the vital one on the final matchday.

 "It would be unfair to the fans, to the game and to us if we were to supress such a talent and such a skill," Susic told World Soccer in September.
 Behind them, Miralem Pjanic was peerless in midfield while the talents of Zvjezdan Misimovic and Senad Lulic were also exploited.

-Bosnia-Herzegovina is certainly a team to avoid for the seeds at the World Cup as the squad has the capability to shock and disrupt even the best of opposition.
-Tragedy at home during the 1990s needs no examination here but for a country only entitled to participate in FIFA events since the 1998 qualification phase, Bosnia-Herzegovina's ascent has been steady and, now, fruitful.
+Bosnia-Herzegovina are certainly a team to avoid for the seeds at the World Cup as they have the capability to shock and disrupt even the best of opposition.
+Tragedy at home during the 1990s needs no examination here but for a country only entitled to participate in Fifa events since the 1998 qualification phase, Bosnia-Herzegovina's ascent has been steady and, now, fruitful.

 |Fancied Belgium's challenge has only just begun

-Well, Belgium got there.
-And got there pretty easily in the end, qualifying from a poor section to take its place at the finals.
-Belgium, now everybody's second favorite team and, amazingly, fifth in the betting for winning the World Cup trophy outright.
+Well, they got there.
+And they got there pretty easily in the end, qualifying from a poor section to take their place at the finals.
+They are, of course, Belgium, now everybody's second-favourite team and, amazingly, fifth in the betting for winning the World Cup trophy outright.

 "To me, football is about big moments and achievements.
 I am proud of my country and I am proud of our team.
 Let's improve and be the best," captain Vincent Kompany said after qualification was assured.

 Stacking 26 points from a possible 30 and conceding only four goals, the Belgians were indeed among the very best teams in Europe during the campaign.
-Belgium, however, has been labeled a "dark horse" for so long now that the team will be marked out as one of the chief threats in Brazil next summer.
+Belgium, however, have been labelled "dark horses" for so long now that they will be marked out as one of the chief threats in Brazil next summer.

-No doubt it is fortunate for the side that a good generation of players has emerged as one.
-It must be remembered, though, that the English Premier League enjoys the most bombastic praise of any championship in the world and the presence of so many of the Belgium contingent in that league seems to have inflated the team's standing in the eyes of observers.
+No doubt it is fortunate for them that a good generation of players has emerged as one.
+It must be remembered, though, that the English Premier League enjoys the most bombastic praise of any championship in the world and the presence of so many of the Belgium contingent in that league seems to have inflated their standing in the eyes of observers.

 What the Red Devils do have is a crop of good talents, many of whom are unproven as winners at club level and in the international game.
-It is not the team's fault that it has come to be so highly regarded because of its players' prominence in England.
+It is not their fault that they have come to be so highly regarded because of their players' prominence in England.
 Kompany, Vertonghen, Fellaini, Dembele, Hazard, De Bruyne, Lukaku and Benteke are under more pressure and scrutiny than any team other than Brazil.
-For a side flying on potential, the task has not even begun.
+For a side flying on their potential, their task has not even begun.

 |Disgraceful Mexico pardoned by USA|

 Good sentiment alone is not sufficient to qualify a team for the World Cup.
-Panama discovered in the most agonizing way possible what goes along with being a contending team and not an also-ran.
-With seconds to go in the CONCACAF qualification campaign the team was on its way to an intercontinental playoff against New Zealand at the expense of Mexico, which lost to Costa Rica.
+Panama discovered in the most agonising way possible what goes along with being a contending team and not an also-ran.
+With seconds to go in the Concacaf qualification campaign they were on their way to an intercontinental play-off against New Zealand at the expense of Mexico who lost to Costa Rica.

-The USA contrived to score twice, sending two daggers into the hearts of the Panamanians and rescuing the playoff berth for its great North American rival at the death.
+The USA contrived to score twice, sending two daggers into the hearts of the Panamanians and rescuing the playoff berth for their great North American rivals at the death.
 Drama on the final day of qualification was the preserve of North and Central America.

-Mexico's campaign has been a total disaster and yet with four of six teams in the Hexagonal qualification structure the team still stands a chance of making it to Brazil.
-Mexico has won only two matches of 10, scoring just seven goals and conceding nine.
+Mexico's campaign has been a total disaster and yet with four of six teams in the Hexagonal qualification structure they still stand a chance of making it to Brazil.
+Mexico have been through three managers, have won only two matches of 10, scoring just seven goals and conceding nine.
 The country as a whole enjoyed one of its most successful ever years in 2012, with Olympic and under-age titles secured, but 2013 has been a severe derailment of ambition.

-Gold Cup embarrassment followed Confederation Cup humiliation and, although on paper the team is superior, El Tri have no guarantees about beating the All-Whites in a two-legged encounter.
+Gold Cup embarrassment followed Confederation Cup humiliation and, although on paper they are superior, El Tri have no guarantees about beating OFC kings the All-Whites in a two-legged encounter.